Newton railway station, Singapore: Incidents

 On 2 November 1904, the engine of a train arriving at Newton station from Tank Road station took the main line instead of the platform line.
-A truck carrying coal, which had been coupled to the engine, went down the platform line, and was dragged by the engine on the opposite side, and derailed, falling to its side.
-The luggage van was derailed and a third-class compartment was partially derailed.
-None of the passengers were injured.
-The derailment resulted in the track between Newton station and Tank Road station being blocked.
+A truck carrying coal, which had been attached to the engine, veered onto the platform line and was subsequently dragged by the engine across the opposite side, derailing and causing it to fall.
+The luggage van followed suit, with the third-class compartment partially dislodged.
+Fortunately, none of the passengers were injured.
+However, the derailment resulted in the track between Newton station and Tank Road station being blocked.
 The accident was caused by the movable guiding rail being out of place.

-On 27 May 1905, Abdul Nazaar, the gateman of the level crossing at Chancery Lane, near Newton station, fell asleep, and failed to open the gate for a train.
+On 27 May 1905, Abdul Nazaar, the gateman of the level crossing at Chancery Lane, near Newton station, fell asleep and failed to open the gate for a train.
 This resulted in the engine colliding with the gate.
 However, the train did not sustain any damage.
 Nazaar was charged with neglecting his duty and endangering the safety of passengers of the railway, on 1 June 1905.

-On 23 August 1906, a coolie fell asleep on a bench at the station while waiting for a train, and a porter later discovered that the man had died.

 On 10 November 1912, a man named Hamid crashed his car into the railway gate at the crossing near Newton station.
-A car wheel went over the foot of Gunda Singh, the gatekeeper, who was later admitted into a hospital.
-Hamid was charged with driving in a rash manner, injuring Gunda Singh, and mischief by damaging the gate on 11 November.
+A car wheel went over the foot of Gunda Singh, the gatekeeper, who was later admitted to a hospital.
+Hamid was charged with driving recklessly, injuring Gunda Singh, and mischief by damaging the gate on 11 November.